 For my mother, the biggest issue of all was a no-brainer.
 She knew LA was her home.
 And she knew she wanted to be buried there.

 But for me, it’s the opposite: The details are easy: I want Ding Dong the Witch is Dead played during my processional.
 I want my Klout Score on my tombstone.
 I want an Irish wake.
-Only with a Rabbi, and kosher whiskey (Hey, it’s legit: I can claim some Celtic blood on my father’s side.)
+And a rabbi.

 I want to be buried in my hooker boots.